ecmwf/odc/docs/content/implementation/api-design.rst

 Failure Handler
 ~~~~~~~~~~~~~~~

-Setting callbacks on errors is also supported.
-Instead of checking the return code every time, a handler function can be set that will be called back in case of an error.
+In certain scenarios, it might be more appropriate to have a callback on error.
+Instead of checking return code after each call, a handler function can be set that will be called back after an error has occurred.

 This approach is very useful when a specific clean-up procedure is needed, before current process is aborted.